 What Are The Chapter 7 Bankruptcy Exemption Rules For Virginia?

-Every householder in Virginia has an automatic exemption called a Poor Debtor’s Exemption under Virginia Code Section 34-26.
-It is simply a list of things that you get to keep no matter what, whether you file a bankruptcy or not.
-Everybody in Virginia, whether you’re a millionaire, the governor, everybody in Virginia is entitled to the Poor Debtor’s Exemption.
+Every householder in Virginia has an automatic exemption called a poor debtor’s exemption under Virginia Code Section 34-26.
+It is simply a list of things that you get to keep regardless of whether you file for bankruptcy.
+Everyone in Virginia is entitled to the poor debtor’s exemption, including millionaires and governors.
 You get to keep the family bible, wedding and engagement rings, family portraits and heirlooms up to $5,000 in value, a lot in a burial ground, all wearing apparel up to $1,000, all household furnishings up to $5,000, all guns up to $3,000, all animals owned as pets, medically prescribed health aids, tools of the trade up to $10,000, all motor vehicles up to $6,000, and you get to keep your tax refunds that are a result of the earned income credit or the child care credit.
 You also get to keep your rights to any child support that you are owed.

 In addition to those automatic exemptions, each householder who has been a resident of Virginia for more than two years has what is called a “homestead exemption”.
 It is kind of a wildcard exemption.
 “Homestead” has nothing to do with your home, owning a home, renting, or your house.
 However, if you have equity in your house, the homestead exemption would apply.
 This wildcard exemption is typically applied to any cash that you have in your pocket or money that you have in the bank, checking accounts, savings accounts, tax refunds that you may be expecting, cash value on a life insurance policy, watches or golf clubs.
 In other words, anything that is not otherwise exempt would fall under the homestead exemption.
 You simply have to file a homestead deed in the county in which you reside or where the property is located, and it usually costs $21.
 So, that is one of the costs in a Chapter 7 case.
 We get a lot of clients who have not resided in Virginia for two years, and if that is the case they are entitled to use the federal exemptions, which are pretty generous as well.
 I do not need to get into what they are, but their wildcard is $7,400.
 So, typically you do get to keep all your stuff in a Chapter 7 case.